-Lucy's name means "light", with the same root as "lucid" which means "clear, radiant, understandable."
-Unfortunately for us, Lucy's history does not match her name.
-Shrouded in the darkness of time, all we really know for certain is that this brave woman who lived in Syracuse lost her life in the persecution of Christians in the early fourth century.
+Lucy's history has been lost and all we really know for certain is that this brave woman who lived in Syracuse lost her life during the persecution of Christians in the early fourth century.
 Her veneration spread to Rome so that by the sixth century the whole Church recognized her courage in defense of the faith.

 Saint Lucy, you did not hide your light under a basket, but let it shine for the whole world, for all the centuries to see.
 We may not suffer torture in our lives the way you did, but we are still called to let the light of our Christianity illumine our daily lives.
 Please help us to have the courage to bring our Christianity into our work, our recreation, our relationships, our conversation -- every corner of our day.
 Amen

 Saints by Alphabet

 Saint of the Day

 Patron Saints by Alphabet